cytoscape/py4cytoscape/INSTALL.rst

 .. note::
-   Cytoscape and ``py4cytoscape`` must be running on the same workstation or virtual machine. ``py4cytoscape`` communicates with Cytoscape via a localhost connection, which precludes ``py4cytoscape`` and Python accessing Cytoscape remotely.
+   Cytoscape and ``py4cytoscape`` must be running on the same workstation or virtual machine. ``py4cytoscape`` communicates with Cytoscape via a localhost connection, which precludes ``py4cytoscape`` from accessing Cytoscape remotely.
 While this limitation can be overcome by configuring ``py4cytoscape`` or supplying the Cytoscape URL in ``py4cytoscape`` calls, this can become a complex networking problem if firewalls and routers are present on the network.